Adriana-Bamberger/Adriana-Bamberger/README.md

 ## Hi! 💕 Please checkout my projects, I'd love some feedback 😄
-✍️ I’m currently working full stack for WedPro NZ untill Nov
+✍️ I’m currently working full stack for WedPro NZ untill November - Code in Laravel, Vue.js, Php, and Filiament. - Design in Canva and Figma.

 🤔 Searching for my next role in Tech

-🎨 fleshing out my Portfolio website in my spare time
+🎨 In my spare time I'm building a portfolio and working on small projects with friends

 🌱 Studying with Hardard online, taking CS50x

-🎓 Just finished Dev Academy's Bootcamp for Full Stack Web Development!
+🎓 Graduated Dev Academy's Bootcamp for Full Stack Web Development!

-👯 I’m looking to collaborate on creative projects
+👯 I’m always looking to collaborate on creative projects

 💬 Ask me about my project and design ideas!